-To create The Mariners’ Museum, Archer Huntington and his wife, sculptor Anna Hyatt Huntington, acquired 800 acres of land surrounding Watts Creek in Newport News, VA in 1930.
-After acquisition took place, the first two years were devoted to creating and improving a natural park and constructing a dam to create Lake Maury, named after the nineteenth-century Virginia oceanographer Commodore Matthew Fontaine Maury.
+To create The Mariners’ Museum, in 1930 Archer Huntington and his wife, sculptor Anna Hyatt Huntington, used 800 acres of land surrounding Watts Creek in Newport News, Virginia.
+The property belonged to the Old Dominion Land Company, which Archer inherited, whose watershed had previously been used as a source of water for the City of Newport News.
+The first two years of development were devoted to creating and improving a natural park and constructing a dam to create The Mariners’ Lake.

 The first purchases of artifacts in any quantity were made in the early 1930s in New York and New England.
 Because the Museum was to be international in scope, the search for maritime material expanded throughout the 1930s to Europe, the West Indies and beyond.
 The Museum’s collection now totals approximately 32,000 objects, equally divided between works of art and three-dimensional objects.
 Huntington’s personal library of maritime books formed the core of the new Museum’s Library.